yandex-cloud/docs/en/_qa/managed-kubernetes/general.md

 {{ yandex-cloud }} services, images and master configuration initially undergo [various security tests and checks for standard compliance](../../security).

 Users can choose [frequency of updates](../../managed-kubernetes/concepts/release-channels-and-updates.md#updates) depending on their tasks and cluster configuration.
 It's important to consider attack targets and vulnerabilities in applications deployed in a {{ k8s }} cluster.
-Application security can be affected by such factors as [network security policies](../../managed-kubernetes/concepts/network-policy.md) between applications, vulnerabilities inside Docker containers, and incorrect launch mode of containers in a cluster.
+Application security can be affected by such factors as [network security policies](../../managed-kubernetes/concepts/network-policy.md) between applications, vulnerabilities inside {% if lang == "ru" %}[Docker containers](https://cloud.yandex.ru/blog/posts/2022/03/docker-containers){% else %}Docker containers{% endif %}, and incorrect launch mode of containers in a cluster.